khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

 Apple really dropped the ball here.
 According to all available documentation I can find: there is no way to run a truly ACID-compliant database on Mac OS.
 You can get close, but a power loss could still result in a write being reported as successfully persisted being gone after a power outage.
+A [post on Michael Tsai's blog][mjtsai-blog] covers the investigation into this in more detail.

 One interesting note is that SQLite uses `F_BARRIERFSYNC` by default for all of its file synchronization on Mac/iOS.
 Optionally, you can use a `#pragma` to